alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/when-you-can-use-trade-preferences.markdown

 You can pay less or no duty when you import or export goods, if there's a trade preference agreement in place.

+This is known as importing or exporting 'under preference'.

 Check the [Trade Tariff](https://govuk-import-export.herokuapp.com/start/trade-tariff.html) to find out if there’s a trade preference agreement with the country you’re trading with.

 Contact the [Tariff Classification Service](/government/organisations/hm-revenue-customs/contact/tariff-classification-service) if you’re unsure how to classify your goods.